15 August 2025

 Because marketing without structured data is already expensive guesswork.
 And in a world of signal loss, that guesswork only gets more costly.

-• Adds business context and enables more accurate behavioural analytics.
+- Adds business context and enables more accurate behavioural analytics

-• Supports scalable, consent-aligned first-party data solutions.
+- Supports scalable, consent-aligned first-party data strategies

 So what’s the business value?